earthly/website/blog/_posts/2021-09-30-awk-examples.md

 ## Conclusion

 > A good programmer uses the most powerful tool to do a job.
-A great programmer uses the least powerful tool that does the job."
+A great programmer uses the least powerful tool that does the job.
 >
 > [vyuh](https://news.ycombinator.com/item?id=28445692)